misskecupbung/testrtc/README.md

 ```
 ### Setup service :
 ```
-# This setup is for can run even reboot
+# This setup is to be able to run testrtc when a reboot occurs

 vim /etc/systemd/system/testrtc.service
 ...